bytespider/jsOAuth/README.md

 # jsOAuth - JavaScript OAuth library

-jsOAuth is a javascript library implimenting the OAuth protocol. jsOAuth aims to form the basis of custom clients such as Twitter and  Yahoo.
+jsOAuth is a javascript library implementing the OAuth protocol. jsOAuth aims to form the basis of custom clients such as Twitter and  Yahoo.

 Written in JavaScript, jsOAuth aims to be a fully featured open source OAuth library for use